-- Avoid accusations and generalizations like, "Why do you have to immer: just ... ", but remain matter-of-fact.
+- Avoid allegations and generalizations like “Why do you have to immer: only ... ”, but remain factual.

 - Signal your good intentions.
 Offer approaches to solving the problem.
 This shows an honest interest in the person / thing and that you have kept thinking.